Best Electric Chainsaws & Reviews for 2023

 The 18-inch wireless lightweight electric chainsaw model by Greenworks is great choice for large projects.
 At 80 volts, this battery-powered electric chain saw has a 45 cc gas chainsaw’s equivalent power, making it one of the most powerful wireless chainsaws without the extra weight.
 If using a 2.0 Ah battery, the product weighs 10 lbs.

-Our team was impressed because the Greenworks PRO 80V battery-powered saw has everything from steel bucking spikes to a durable metal wrap around handle, hand guard, and even an electronic brake.
-We also loved its quick charge, as we could get up to 150 cuts of firewood/trees and branches on a single charge in 30-minutes.
+I was impressed because the Greenworks PRO 80V battery-powered saw has everything from steel bucking spikes to a durable metal wrap around handle, hand guard, and even an electronic brake.
+I also loved its quick charge, as I could get up to 150 cuts of firewood/trees and branches on a single charge in 30-minutes.

 The only downside is that the charger and battery aren’t included in this 18-inch electric chainsaw.
 However, it is compatible with most other Greenworks and Lithium Ion batteries.
 If you’re after a powerful saw, this is the right model for you.